Mindfulness Meditation Retreats

 Although we value many other contemplative traditions as ways to enrich, enhance, supplement, and strengthen your ability to teach MBSR, only those retreats that are intensive in nature and emphasize mindfulness meditation practice will qualify as fulfilling the requirement for participation in MBSR training.
 Also, these retreats must be residential.

-To be considered for Teacher Certification in MBSR, at least two of your retreats should be of seven days duration or more.
+To be considered for Teacher Certification in MBSR, completion of four (4) retreats is required.
+Two of these retreats must be five (5) days duration and the remaining two retreats must be seven (7) days duration or more.

 Currently, the Center for Mindfulness does not offer such retreats.
 This will change in the future.
 Many MBSR teachers have fulfilled their retreat requirements at one or more of the following retreat centers: